n-ivkovic/tspreed/README.md

 * [ANSI X3.64](https://en.wikipedia.org/wiki/ANSI_escape_code) escape codes for terminal styling and cursor movement.
 * `$COLUMNS` and `$LINES` environment variables for determining terminal size.
 Will fall back to 80 columns and/or 24 lines if one or both of the environmental variables are not set.

-If utilising keyboard controls (-k/keycontrols option), **/dev/tty** is used to read keyboard input.
+If keyboard controls are enabled (-k/keycontrols option), keyboard input is read from **/dev/tty** by default.
+This can be changed via the -K/devkeyinput option.

 ## Contributing